johnowino/Week-1-Project/README.md

 # Week-1-Project
 # My landing page
-#### This landing page provide information about myself, {23rd February 2023}
+#### This landing page provide information about myself, 23rd February 2023.
 #### By **John Owino**
 ## Description
-This landing page has a phot of myself.
-It includes the list of basic projects i have done on webpage creation usin html.
-It also provides some background on my education, job expereicne and the decison why i choose to take a ckas in programmimg.
+This landing page has a photo of myself.
+It includes the list of basic projects i have done on webpage creation using html.
+It also provides some background on my education, job expereicne and the decison why i choose to take a course in programmimg.
 Also included is a list of my current interests, hobbies and skill.
 ## Setup/Installation Requirements
 You require a laptop with access to the internet.
 You need to have the following programs installed on your laptop.
 1. Windows Power Shell with admin rights
 2. Git Bash
 3. Visual Studio Code
-4. Google chrome
+5. Google chrome

 You need to setup a GitHub account if you do not have one.
 You will be depositing your work on GitHub and tracking changes.
 You also need to deploy the site on GitHub pages so that the live site can be viewed over the internet.
 The project requires setup of separate folders to store images, css files